mneuronico/multi-agent-system-library/README.md

 -   **`on_start_msg`**: Optional string defining what the bot will send to the user when receiving '/start' commnad.
 -   **`on_clear_msg`**: Optional string defining what the bot will send to the user when receiving '/clear' command.

-After defining the system through JSON and writing the necessary functions in the `functions_file`, it's possible to run a full Telegram bot with this minimal code example:
+After defining the system through JSON and writing the necessary functions, it's possible to run a full Telegram bot with this minimal code example:

 ```python
 manager = AgentSystemManager(config_json="config.json")